There May Be More Than One Policy

 Ask whether work use or business use was involved

-A trip that looks personal may still implicate an employer or commercial policy.
+A trip that looks personal may still implicate an employer, commercial policy, hired-auto policy, non-owned-auto policy, or project-related coverage.

 Ask whether umbrella or excess coverage exists

-This becomes especially important in serious injury cases.
+This becomes especially important in serious injury cases where medical bills, wage loss, and future care exceed primary limits.

 Look at household and ownership issues

 The driver’s policy is not always the only one that matters.
-Ownership, permissive use, and household relationships may change the picture.
+Ownership, permission, residency, and household relationships may change the picture.

 Review your own UM/UIM position

-When liability limits are small or another driver is effectively underinsured, your own coverage may become critical.
+When liability limits are small, missing, denied, or disputed, your own UM/UIM coverage may become part of the larger coverage web.

 Use written disclosure requests